We talked in our last blog post about guiding factors for when you’re working out a sales compensation plan.

 One advantage of this strategy is that it’s less risky for the business.
 You won’t ever have to pay sales reps that aren’t generating revenue.
 It also motivates your sales team to make as many sales as possible so that they can earn as much as possible.

 A downside to this model is that it can make it difficult to predict expenses.
-The lack of economic security is another aspect that many salespeople will find negative.
-Often, commission only compensation plans drive sales reps to make poor decisions that negatively affect themselves, your business, and your customers.
+The lack of economic security is also an aspect that many salespeople will find negative.
+Often, commission-only compensation plans drive sales reps to make poor decisions that negatively affect themselves, your business, and your customers.

 For many businesses, a version of this is the right compensation plan.
 It takes out some of the uncertainty associated with only paying your employees a commission while still providing motivation.